 Small Game Regulation Changes

 The MNRF has updated and revised regulations for game birds, small game mammals, and furbearers in Ontario.
-Depending on where you hunt small game, it could mean changes to seasons, bag limits and/or hunting opportunities.

 Updated opening and closing dates posted to the regulation HERE.

 Examples of changes that were made:

 - Snapping Turtle harvest is banned across all of Ontario.

 - Ruffed Grouse daily bag and possession limits are 5 and 15 respectively for Wildlife Management Units 68, 73 to 76, 82 to 84.